-One sight that’s sadly disappeared from our parks in the 21st century is the duel: two idiots enter, shoot guns (or, earlier, wave swords) at each other according to a pre-agreed and often arcane set of rules, then somewhere between none and two idiots leave.
+For park duelling, two fools enter, shoot guns (or, earlier, wave swords) at each other according to a pre-agreed and often arcane set of rules, and then somewhere between none and two fools leave.

 Green Park

-1730: MP William Pulteney and political writer Lord John Hervey had already spent time slagging each other off via the medium of newspaper columns (Pulteney co-owned a newspaper) and pamphlets (Hervey didn’t), basically because one liked the Prime Minister and one didn’t.
-But at some point one of them got too furious to hold his pen (according to some sources, when Pulteney passed comment on Hervey’s sex life; he was bi) and they took to the park to try and blow chunks out of each other, which they successfully did, albeit that they were small, non-fatal chunks.
+In 1730, MP William Pulteney and political writer Lord John Hervey had already spent time slagging each other off via the medium of newspaper columns (Pulteney co-owned a newspaper) and pamphlets (Hervey didn’t), basically because one liked the prime minister and one didn’t.
+But at some point, one of them got too furious to hold his pen (according to some sources, when Pulteney passed comment on Hervey’s sex life; he was bi) and they took to the park to try and blow chunks out of each other, which they successfully did, albeit that they were small, non-fatal chunks.

-1771: Lord Edward Ligonier offers Italian dramatist Count Vittorio Alfieri out for a fight after Alfieri shags his wife.
-Alfieri gets shot, but survives.
+In 1771, Lord Edward Ligonier offers Italian dramatist Count Vittorio Alfieri out for a fight after Alfieri slept with his wife.
+Alfieri gets shot but survives.
 Edward divorces his wife, who becomes a high-class prostitute and then, according to a legend, gives him a dose of the clap when he accidentally sleeps with her at a masquerade ball.
-Epic fail!!!

 Finsbury Park

-Finsbury Park tube station features some tiling with an image of a pair of duelling pistols, because the area was once known as a duelling site.
-Except that smart asses will tell you that when actually this was a cock up when the station was built and actually it was Finsbury Fields – now Finsbury Square, in the City – where they did the duelling.
+Finsbury Park Tube station features some tiling with an image of a pair of duelling pistols because the area was once known as a duelling site.
+Except smart people will tell you that this was a mistake when the station was built and actually it was Finsbury Fields – now Finsbury Square, in the City – where they did the duelling.

-Except: actually people did duelling bloody anywhere halfway suitable, including Hornsey Wood, the remains of which was turned into Finsbury Park.
+Except, actually people did duelling anywhere halfway suitable, including Hornsey Wood, the remains of which were turned into Finsbury Park.
 For example, an 1821 incident recorded by the London Morning Post, involving “two Gentleman extensively engaged in Stock Exchange transactions” who decided to make a risky investment in the “possibly being shot to death market”.

 Regent’s Park

-An 1821 duel between a Captain J and a Mr H obviously a necessity after Mr H was heard to be using “strong language” about Lord Nelson in a pub.
-H is shot in the shoulder, but survived to cuss Nelson bad another day.
+An 1821 duel between Captain J and a Mr H was obviously a necessity after Mr H was heard to be using “strong language” about Lord Nelson in a pub.
+H is shot in the shoulder but survives to cuss Nelson bad another day.

-Later the same year a Captain T and a Mr R faced off after the Captain had given “unsolicited attention” to a lady friend of Mr R whilst at the opera (which, judging by the records, is a curiously common place for duel-beef to get started), for which his penalty was to be shot in the knee.
+Later the same year a Captain T and a Mr R faced off after the captain had given “unsolicited attention” to a lady friend of Mr R while at the opera (which, judging by the records, is curiously commonplace for duel-beef to get started), for which his penalty was to be shot in the knee.

 Battersea Park